 D. Mark Durcan, a long-time Boise business leader, is a member of the St. Luke’s Health System board of directors.

-After a 32-year career at Micron Technology, Durcan retired as CEO in 2017.
+After a 32-year career at Micron Technology, Mark retired as CEO in 2017.

-Grow earned a bachelor's degree in engineering from the University of Idaho and a master’s degree in business administration from Boise State University.
+Grow graduated from the University of Idaho in 1987 with a bachelor's degree in electrical engineering and received a master of business administration degree from Boise State University in 2008.

 Allan Korn, MD is an internal medicine physician and nationally known expert in managed care initiatives.
 As a principal with Illinois-based Carriage Way Associates, Dr. Korn has provided consulting services in patient safety and healthcare affordability.